Swizec/react-d3-workshop/src/pages/6-react-d3.md

 I'm not 100% whether wrapping a function in a React component counts as a real HOC, but let's roll with it.
 More proper HOCs are React components wrapped in components.

-You can play with this example on Codepen here.
+You can play with this example on CodeSandbox, [here](https://codesandbox.io/s/5v21r0wo4x?from-embed).

+### Practical exercise

+Use the D3blackbox approach to take a random D3 example and render it as a React component.

+Let's say [the barchart example for earlier](https://cdn.rawgit.com/mbostock/3885304/raw/a91f37f5f4b43269df3dbabcda0090310c05285d/index.html).
+You can use [this link](https://cdn.rawgit.com/mbostock/3885304/raw/a91f37f5f4b43269df3dbabcda0090310c05285d/data.tsv) for the data file.

 ## Full-feature integration